-An evangelical looks for signs of one, holy, catholic and apostolic church among Christians identifying themselves as Anglicans.
+An evangelical looks for signs of one, holy, catholic and apostolic church among Anglican churches.
 Apparently the signs are there if one searches diligently ...

-Alternatively, if the church is an ongoing argument about how to follow Jesus, then let's resolve to end the argument well!
+If the church is an ongoing argument about how to follow Jesus, then let's resolve to end the argument!

 In keeping with my intent to make Saturday's a day for something a little different from the Monday to Friday meandering of this blog, unless distracted by some event such as the Hui last weekend, today's something is the Lenten message of the Presiding Bishop of TEC.